leonliang10/ios-decal-proj4/README.md

 PlotMe can also be used to convert plots into functions through image processing.

 ## Features
-* Displays a plot of an input function on the display of the camera for users to trace on paper
+* Displays a plot of user inputted functions on top of the camera display for users to trace on paper in real-time
 * Functions as a graphing calculator
-* Takes a picture of a plot and converts it into a function
+* Takes a picture of a plot, and the application will identify and convert it into functions

 ## Control Flow
 * Users are initially presented with a graphing calculate interface, where they can input any